 Guidance states that the product governance regime may be applied proportionately.
-This is an important principle, due to the broad application of the rules across both retail and wholesale markets.
+This is an important principle, due to the broad application of the rules.

 However, the guidance does not specify what precisely proportionality means, and so firms have to define for themselves what their obligations ought to be in any given scenario.